-(CNN) — Despite what people think, The Great White Way isn’t a immeasurable solitude filled with has-been stars, radio talent foe uncover rejects and washed-up celebrities; it’s indeed a pull for high-wattage thespians who wish some fat on that to chew.
+(CNN) — Despite what people think, The Great White Way isn’t a vast wasteland filled with has-been stars, television talent competition show rejects and washed-up celebrities; it’s actually a draw for high-wattage thespians who want some fat on which to chew.

-It is a renouned faith that vital stars customarily do Broadway shows after they’ve mislaid their dash in Tinsel Town.
-But shows are featuring major, stream box-office draws.
-There’s “Harry Potter” star Daniel Radcliffe, who recently played to sold-out audiences in a Broadway reconstruction of “How To Succeed in Business Without Really Trying.”
-And there’s “Avengers” hottie Scarlett Johansson, who won a Tony Award for her acclaimed entrance in a 2010 reconstruction of ‘”A View From a Bridge.”
+It is a popular belief that major stars only do Broadway shows after they’ve lost their luster in Tinsel Town.
+But shows are featuring major, current box-office draws.
+There’s “Harry Potter” star Daniel Radcliffe, who recently played to sold-out audiences in the Broadway revival of “How To Succeed in Business Without Really Trying.”
+And there’s “Avengers” hottie Scarlett Johansson, who won a Tony Award for her acclaimed debut in the 2010 revival of ‘”A View From the Bridge.”

-More and some-more stars seem to be trade in a Hollywood high life for a big, splendid lights of Broadway, even it’s for a singular time only.
+More and more stars seem to be trading in the Hollywood high life for the big, bright lights of Broadway, even it’s for a limited time only.

-When celebs such as Denzel Washington (‘”Fences'”), Hugh Jackman (‘”The Boy From Oz'”), Kevin Spacey (“The Iceman Cometh”), Julia Roberts (“Three Days of Rain”), Al Pacino (“The Merchant of Venice”), Samuel L. Jackson (“The Mountaintop”), Nicole Kidman (“The Blue Room”) and even Madonna (“Speed a Plow”) uncover adult on a play of Broadway shows for their common brief engagements, it’s noticed as once-in-a-lifetime events.
+When celebs such as Denzel Washington (‘”Fences'”), Hugh Jackman (‘”The Boy From Oz'”), Kevin Spacey (“The Iceman Cometh”), Julia Roberts (“Three Days of Rain”), Al Pacino (“The Merchant of Venice”), Samuel L. Jackson (“The Mountaintop”), Nicole Kidman (“The Blue Room”) and even Madonna (“Speed the Plow”) show up on the boards of Broadway shows for their usual short engagements, it’s viewed as once-in-a-lifetime events.

 Gallery: Bradley Cooper and other stars on stage